-R’s hypothesis testing functions are inconsistent—t.test() returns different structures than chisq.test(), making generic workflows painful. hypothesize provides a unified API so any test returns the same interface: p-value, test statistic, degrees of freedom.
+R’s hypothesis testing functions are inconsistent. t.test() returns a different structure than chisq.test().
+Writing generic code that works across tests is painful. hypothesize fixes this with a unified API where every test returns the same interface.

 The Problem